Aditya-Muni/Sales-Insights/README.md

 Sales Insights - Handling Data using Tableau, SQL and Weka📈📝
 </h1>

-**A repository containing sales Data on Data Analysis and Data Visualization is performed - A Data Analysis Project performed on MySQL and Tableau for fulfilment of course:** `18CSE355T - Data Mining and Analytics`
+**A repository containing sales Data on Data Analysis and Data Visualization is performed - A Data Analysis Project performed on MySQL and Tableau for fulfilment of course:**

 ### About the Project 👨‍💻